ANL-Braid/triggers/README.rst

 The trigger condition is then added to the SNS topic to filter messages.
 Finally, the TopicARN is returned to the user.

+The Lambda function to retrieve the trigger info and invoke the Automate flow is in `trigger_prototype/lambda_function.py`

 Test Scripts
 ------------